 Front carrying or back carrying?

-When you're babywearing you often have the choice of how you want to carry your baby: on your front, or on your back.
+When you're babywearing, you often have the choice of how you want to carry your baby: on your front, or on your back.
 Some baby carriers and baby slings have the option to hip-carry, too.

 Front baby carriers